-Promoting fire safety (community safety) - the provision of information, advice and encouragement on the prevention of fires, restricting the spread of fires in buildings and the means of escape from fires.
+Promoting fire safety (community safety and arson reduction) - the provision of information, advice and encouragement on the prevention of fires, restricting the spread of fires in buildings and the means of escape from fires.
 We use our data and information from partner agencies to identify members of the public who are at the greatest risk from fire and we deliver Home Fire Safety Visits (HFSVs) to support them.
-We also carry out fire safety, road safety and water safety talks in schools and work with partner agencies to keep our communities safe, as well as social media campaigns.